 What many businesses here may not yet see – beyond the cost, is that sustainability reporting is the fundamental start of the journey towards sustainability as a business opportunity.
 Or in other words – towards innovation.

 For us here at the Inceptery, we see this as something positive for (our) business.
-There are businesses in Singapore who offer reporting and such related services that support the process in various ways.
+There are businesses in Singapore that offer reporting and related services that support the process in various ways.

-The Inceptery offer a fundamental part of a service to help companies to get started initially by understanding the basics of reporting - which predominantly begins with a materiality assessment.
+The Inceptery offers a fundamental part of a service to help companies to get started initially by understanding the basics of reporting – which predominantly begins with a materiality assessment.

-From an innovation perspective - it (sustainability or integrated reporting) gives business owners the chance to examine what areas in their organisation could benefit from prioritised attention.
+From an innovation perspective – it (sustainability or integrated reporting) gives business owners the chance to examine what areas in their organization could benefit from prioritized attention.

-What organisations will find is that reporting will reveal many possibilities to change within the business.
-Innovation is not simply a spray and pray practice of mystery, with no processes and completely random yields.
-As a real discipline, it has both structures and processes (amongst other things) which have been developed to help optimise the chances of meaningful outputs for success.
-It is an investment that any company needs to consider if they want to go beyond surviving to thriving, as well as bringing themselves further forward, ahead, in the market.
+What organizations will find is that reporting will reveal many possibilities to change within the business.
+Innovation is not simply a spray-and-pray practice of mystery, with no processes and completely random yields.
+As a real discipline, it has both structures and processes (amongst other things) which have been developed to help optimize the chances of meaningful outputs for success.
+It is an investment that any company needs to consider if they want to go beyond surviving to thrive, as well as bringing themselves further forward, ahead, in the market.
 Reporting will be a forced inroad into change.

-With many industries facing the challenges of the global economic slowdown - we believe that this imperative for reporting helps to provide a methodological assessment of sorts for companies who may want to embark on innovation of some kind but are unsure where to start.
-For those who cannot get a well rounded perspective on where to channel valuable and limited resources or some direction it can provide a more comprehensive evaluation.
-For those who need buy-in from other committed parties it also provides information to other stakeholders and most importantly, it is ultimately the chance to be engaged in shared value creation.
+With many industries facing the challenges of the global economic slowdown – we believe that this imperative for reporting helps to provide a methodological assessment of sorts for companies who may want to embark on the innovation of some kind but are unsure where to start.
+For those who cannot get a well-rounded perspective on where to channel valuable and limited resources or some direction, it can provide a more comprehensive evaluation.
+For those who need buy-in from other committed parties, it also provides information to other stakeholders and most importantly, it is ultimately the chance to be engaged in shared value creation.

 One might consider that if a company only ever does the reporting, it will surely be simply a cost.
 If no further action is taken beyond the investigation, no improvement is made.
-Once armed with detailed information about your (positive and negative) impacts from the reporting - the next step is to convert that into the opportunity for innovation.
-Innovation by its very nature is never a guaranteed success, but there are processes that organisations can then use to give it it’s best chance of flourishing.
+Once armed with detailed information about your (positive and negative) impacts from the reporting – the next step is to convert that into an opportunity for innovation.
+Innovation by its very nature is never a guaranteed success, but there are processes that organizations can then use to give it its best chance of flourishing.